unknownue/winshot-mcp/README.md

 Reducing these values can improve performance and decrease memory usage, especially when working with large screens or high-resolution displays.

+### Screenshot File Server

+Instead of encoding screenshots as base64 (which increases data size by ~30%), the server now uses a file server approach:

+- Screenshots are saved to a dedicated temporary directory
+- Each screenshot is assigned a unique hash identifier
+- A lightweight HTTP file server serves the images via `/img/{hash}` paths
+- LLMs receive URIs with hash references instead of direct file paths
+- Files are automatically cleaned up after a configurable expiry time

+This approach offers several advantages:
+- Significantly reduces data transfer size compared to base64 encoding
+- Provides secure access without exposing the actual file system structure
+- Each image has a unique identifier independent of its filename
+- Links remain stable even if file locations change

+Configuration options:
+- `--fileserver-port <port>` - Port for the screenshot file server (default: 8766)
+- `--tmp-dir <path>` - Custom temporary directory for screenshots (default: `./tmp` directory in project root)
+- `--file-expiry-minutes <minutes>` - Time after which temporary files are deleted (default: 60 minutes)

+> 🔹 **Important for Cursor Users**: Use the `--tmp-dir` parameter to specify a location accessible to Cursor.
+> The server will provide both the HTTP URI and the local file path in its response, allowing Cursor
+> to view screenshots using the `@file` syntax. **Setting a proper `--tmp-dir` is critical** for enabling
+> Cursor's LLM to analyze images.
+>
+> Example: `python . server --tmp-dir /Users/username/cursor-accessible-folder`

+This approach significantly reduces data transfer size and memory usage, especially for large screenshots.

+> ⚠️ **Important Cursor Limitation**: Currently Cursor's agent mode cannot directly process images via URIs/links.
+Cursor only supports viewing images when referenced with the `@file` syntax (e.g., `@/path/to/image.png`).
+This means that while our server provides optimized HTTP URIs, Cursor's LLM cannot directly "see" these images.
+You may need to manually download images or develop additional integrations to convert URIs to local file references for Cursor to process them properly.

 ### Using the Unified Entry Point

 Run the server: